 “Everything happens through small baby steps, like being bold enough to say your desires out loud.”

-We’re excited to see where life will take Helaniemi as the new career opportunities open up!
+We’re excited to see where life will take Kata as the new career opportunities open up!

-Startuplifers is a student-driven nonprofit internship program that sends ambitious bright-minded students from Finland and Sweden to intern at startups in California and Asia.
+Startuplifers is a student-driven nonprofit internship program that sends students from Finland and Sweden to intern at startups in California and Asia.
 Once you apply and get selected into the talent pool we will introduce you to interesting companies and coach you for the interviews.
 Once the offer is on the table, we take care of the visas and flights.
-Read which schools are sponsoring their students with the visas and flights.